6 Horror Movies That Were Filmed in Wisconsin

 The Amityville Horror (2005)

 While the real Amityville Horror house can be found in New York, the 2005 remake of the controversial movie was filmed using a house on Silver Lake Rd in Salem, WI.
-The production crew built a new facade onto the 1880 old world Victorian home to give it that iconic colonial gambrel.
+The production crew built a new facade onto the 1880 old world Victorian home to give it that iconic colonial gambrel found on the real Amityville Horror house on Ocean Ave in Amityville, New York.

 The Pit (1981)

 Though it was one of my personal favorites, my childhood was irreparably damaged by The Pit.
-I developed an unhealthy paranoia of stuffed animals.
-Holes in the ground obviously contained tra-la-logs who were trying to eat me.
+I developed an unhealthy paranoia of stuffed animals, and holes in the ground obviously contained tra-la-logs who were trying to eat me.
 Until researching this post, however, I had no idea how close to home that movie really was.

 The Pit was filmed almost entirely in Beaver Dam.
 Jamie’s house can still be found there, as well as his school, library and other locations.
-According to IMDb, though, the pit itself was in Waupun.
+The pit itself, however, was dug out and filmed was in Waupun.

 Children of the Night (1991)